SiFTW/MitchellLabWebsite/content/publication/nf-κb-fingerprinting-reveals-heterogeneous-nf-κb-composition-in-diffuse-large-b-cell-lymphoma/index.md

   NF-κB heterogeneity in B cell malignancies that reveals functionally significant differences in NF-κB composition within and between cell populations.

-publication: Frontiers in Oncology
-publication_short: Front.
-Oncol.
-featured: true
-date: 2023-06-07T08:52:33.502Z
-Results: Here we describe a new flow cytometry-based analysis technique termed “NF-κB fingerprinting” and demonstrate its applicability to DLBCL cell lines, DLBCL core-needle biopsy samples, and healthy donor blood samples.
+Results.
+Here we describe a new flow cytometry-based analysis technique termed “NF-κB fingerprinting” and demonstrate its applicability to DLBCL cell lines, DLBCL core-needle biopsy samples, and healthy donor blood samples.
 We find each of these cell populations has a unique NF-κB fingerprint and that widely